BVR198/Machine_Learning_Specialization/README.md

 When we train the machine learning model with this Class Imbalance dataset, `Model tends to be more biased towards the majority class`. `The model may NOT perform on minority class` which leads to `Overfitting` with `High Accuracy`.

 So, that is the reason for Why do we need to address the class imbalance in datasets.

-## `ROC`
+## `ROC curve`
-The ROC curve is a Graphical representation of the performance of the Binary classification problem at various threshold settings
+The ROC curve is a Graphical representation of the performance of the Binary classification problem at various threshold settings.it is plots `True Positive Rate`( Sensitivity ) against `False Positive Rate`( Specificity ) for different threshold values